-Young people leaving care living in the private rented accommodation are exempt from the Shared Accommodation Rate (SAR) up to the age of 22; therefore they are eligible to rent accommodation up to the 1 bedroom Local Housing Allowance rate.
-From their 22nd birthday, care leavers will only be eligible for housing benefit up to the shared room rate, but may be eligible for discretionary housing benefit.
+Young people leaving care living in the private rented accommodation are exempt from the Shared Accommodation Rate (SAR) up to their 22nd birthday; therefore they are eligible to rent accommodation up to the 1 bedroom Local Housing Allowance rate.
+From their 22nd birthday, care leavers will only be eligible for housing benefit (or UC housing element costs) up to the shared room rate, but may be eligible for discretionary housing payments (DHP's) in either circumstance.

 In exceptional circumstances Children's Services will act as a guarantor for young people following an assessment of need and all other possible guarantors being explored and ruled out.
 In situations where Children's Services has acted as a guarantor for 16 and 17 year olds, a new tenancy agreement should be produced when the young person reaches their 18th birthday.
 This is particularly important where young people are living in private accommodation.
 The liability and responsibility for the condition and the cost of the accommodation should be transferred to the young person at 18.
 Where necessary Children's Services will pay for the new tenancy agreement.